Cognitive-Behavioral Therapy (CBT) offers an effective way to help people cope with the emotional and psychological tolls of traumatic brain injury.

 - Clarity.
 With this step, the patient discovers what is most important to them.
 This helps the person clarify their goals and values and learn to recognize behavior that sabotages that goal.

 - Commitment.
 Finally, therapists will help the patient create and execute plans that will let them reach their goals.
-This is the most important step in ACT and requires serious participation in order to work effectively.
+This is the most important step and requires serious participation in order to work effectively.

 Although ACT is a newer therapy, it shows a lot of promise for people with traumatic brain injury.

-Cognitive-Behavioral Therapy for TBI Patients
+Cognitive-Behavioral Therapy After TBI

 If you struggle with depression or other mental health issues after brain injury, cognitive behavioral therapy can help improve your quality of life.